larntz/devops-practical/README.md

 kubectl get nodes
 ```

-#### helm commands
+#### helm cli commands

 The ansible playbook will automatically deploy the helm charts included in this repository, but they can be installed manually with the commands below.
+The charts in the repo were left untarred to make them easier to browse on github.

 ##### mongodb